Managing your medication after stroke

 For general information on all aspects of health including stroke, as well as information on the different types of blood-thinning medications.

 Information on health conditions, treatments and health services in Scotland.

 Apps from MyTherappy

-Disclaimer: The Stroke Association provides details of other organisations for information only.
+Disclaimer: The Stroke Association provides details of other organisations and apps for information only.
 Inclusion on My Stroke Guide does not constitute a recommendation or endorsement.